zipyx/Clam-Library/README.md

 - Each table-set is correlated with a seperate project that is directly linked with Clam-Host repository being the container of hosting other projects.

-Project should not be forked without my permission

 ## Additional Information